A Novel, Steerable, Low-Energy Proton Source for Detector Characterization: Conclusion

 \section{Conclusion}

 The Manitoba II spectrometer was modified with a \SI{30}{\kilo e\volt} accelerating potential penning trap ion source and a electro static steerer with the goal of characterizing the 117 mm diameter, 127 pixel Nab silicon detectors.
 The spectrometer easily isolates the \SI{30}{ke\volt} protons generated from the penning ion generator with an energy resolution of \SI{300}{e\volt} FHWM.
-During the testing of the Nab detectors, We ran at \SI{10}{protons\per\second}, to reduce electrical noise in the data acquisition system.
+During the testing of the Nab detectors, we ran at \SI{10}{protons\per\second}, to reduce electrical noise in the data acquisition system.
 To evaluate the proton spot size, a large diameter phosphor screen was employed where most spot sizes in the area of interest were \SI{1}{m\meter^2} area with a maximum area of \SI{5}{\milli\meter\squared}.
 In addition the spot size was evaluated by scanning over a pixel on the Nab silicon detector which determined a spot size diameter of \SI{3.1}{\milli\meter\squared}.
-This demonstrates that the Manitoba II proton source met the testing requirements for the Nab silicon detectors and is a competent testing apparatus for calibration and characterization of low-energy physics particle detectors.
+This facility played a major role in the characterization of one of the large-area silicon detectors used in the Nab experiment, meeting the requirements of segment-by-segment calibration and study.